 Explorer++ file manager for windows

 Explorer++ is not exactly one of the best Windows file explorer alternatives but it is if you’re looking for a free one.
 Unlike the two above and various other better alternatives, Explorer++ is completely free.
 There are no licenses, trials, or anything that requires you to pay.
 It is completely free and open-source software as well.
 This means the community can keep the software alive as long as it wants and you don’t have to worry about support.
-Explorer++ is a very simple alternative if all you want is a slightly better Windows Explorer.
-It does not come with all the advanced features from the above two choices that you may never use.
+Explorer++ is a great alternative if all you want is a slightly better Windows Explorer.
+It does not come with all the advanced features from the above two choices you may never use.

 If there are lots of junk files on your computer, there’s a smart way to get rid of those files automatically using Windows 10 Storage Sense.